de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/README.md

 > [!WARNING]
 > You must do hard-resets of your CYD after code changes.
 Soft resets may throw this error: `can't convert to module to int`.
 >
-> The demos / example programs from the different folders require individual firmwares.
-They may not be mixed up.
->
 > **>>>>> Please read the complete readme file and check the closed issues before asking for help / opening any new issues. <<<<<**